Connect Workday to your favorite reporting tools without moving data.

-Are you looking for a quick and easy way to access Excel data from PowerShell?
-We show how to use the Cmdlets for Excel and the CData ADO.NET Provider for Excel to connect to Excel data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Excel data from PowerShell?
+This article demonstrates how to utilize the Excel Cmdlets for tasks like connecting to Excel data, automating operations, downloading data, and more.

 The CData Cmdlets for Excel are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Excel.

-The cmdlets are not only a PowerShell interface to the Excel API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Excel data.
+The Cmdlets are not only a PowerShell interface to Excel, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Excel data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Excel.
 To access Excel data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Excel.

-After obtaining the needed connection properties, accessing Excel data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Excel data in PowerShell can be enabled in three steps.

 The ExcelFile, under the Authentication section, must be set to a valid Excel File.